zeek/package-manager/doc/quickstart.rst

 Basic Configuration
 -------------------

-After installing via :program:`pip`, additional configuration is required.
+After installing via :program:`pip3`, additional configuration is required.
 First, make sure that the :program:`zeek-config` script that gets installed with :program:`zeek` is in your :envvar:`PATH`.
 Then, as the user you want to run :program:`zkg` with, do: